kowaalczyk/reformer-tts/README.md

   where the parameters and *default* values are defined - for example, dataset config parameters are specified in `reformer_tts.dataset.config`
 - The `reformer_tts.config.Config` class contains all submodules' config settings
-- *Actual* values of config parameters are loaded from configuration files, which define an instance of `Config` class that is loaded by CLI.
-For convenience, and support for python types, these config files are just plain python files.
+- *Actual* values of config parameters are loaded from configuration files in yaml format, best practice is to only override defaults in the yaml files

-This way, the default values are set close to the place where they are used, any config value can be overridden wherever you want, and we take advantage of python typing to eliminate unnecessary conversions from strings yaml / json.
+This way, the default values are set close to the place where they are used, any config value can be overridden wherever you want

 **To change runtime configuration**
-- create a python file, which imports `reformer_tts.Config`
+- automatically generate configuration with default values using command `python reformer_tts/cli.py save-config -o config/custom.yml` or manually copy one of the existing configuration files in `config/` directory
-- in this file, create `CONFIG` variable, set it to an instance of `Config` class with its fields set to the values you want
+- remove defaults you don't wish to change from the generated config file
-- tell CLI to use your config:
+- change values you wish to change in the generated config file
-    - using environment variable: `export REFORMER_TTS_CONFIG=/path/to/your_config.py`
+- specify your config when running cli scripts using `-c` option, ie:
-    - command line option: `python reformer_tts/cli.py --config=/path/to/your_config.py`
+  `python reformer_tts/cli.py -c config/custom.yml [COMMAND]`

 **To add configuration for new module**
 - create `config.py` in your module